Feinoko/Todo-list/memo.md

 problems/bugs to fix:
 ------------------
-when task description is too long it goes through the del btn, reduce it with '...' and add a tooltip on mouse over
+-when task description is too long it goes through the del btn, reduce it with '...' and add a tooltip on mouse over -add a '(2)' if same item exists in list

 coding guidelines memo